gdbooks/LegacyOpenGL/Chapter7/TexCoords.md

 In this image, the left side shows a png picture, the right side shows the picture being applyed onto a triangle.
 The triangle is also outlined on top of the image.
 The UV coordinates of this triangles vertices are (0, 0), (1, 1), (1, 0).

 ![UV](gl_uv.png)

+What happens when your texture isn't a square?
+Let's say you have 512x1024.
+Then the UV coordinate (0.5f, 0.5f) maps to the pixel at  256x512.
+I can't stress this enough, __images should always be square and a power of two__.
+This will help keep coordinates simple, and will run faster on your graphics card.

+While we're talking about textures, let's review why a power of two textue is faster on a graphics card.
+A U-V coordinate doesn't map to a pixel, it maps to a __texel__.
+As such, each pixel on an image might take up one or more pixels on the actual render target, or no pixels at all.
+In order to convert texels to pixels, a graphics card must divide by 2.

+If you remember WAY back to when we started programming, we briefley talked about bitshifting.
+Let's take the binary number for 4 for example: ```0000 0100```.
+If we right shift this by 1 ```>> 1``` the result is two: ```000 0010```.
+We just achived the same thing as a division by two, except this is about 500 times less expensive than division!
+This trick only works with powers of two.